• Skip to primary navigation

 Instructions

-• Add vegetable oil into a large sauce pan and place over medium heat.
-When hot, add cumin seeds and let toast for few seconds.
-Stir in chopped onion, garlic and ½ teaspoon salt.
-Cook (stirring occasionally), until it begins to turn translucent.
+• Add cumin seeds and let toast for few seconds.
+Stir in chopped onion, garlic, green chili and some salt.
+Cook, stirring occasionally, until it begins to turn translucent, 2 to 4 minutes.

 Notes